danielvicentini/socialdistance/README.md

 ### Tracking of Users
 This module receives information from the Meraki Network, both Cameras and WiFi AccessPoints.
 It normalizes the information, whenever an user logs in our out or when it is detected from the Network.
 Its core function is to understand user movement (log in, logout), couting people in the room and detect if the social distance threshold is reached.

 If the threshold is reached the tracking module does two things:
 * Alerts admins about SocialDistance threshold reached, including picture of the room, asking for action.
 * Alerts each user connected to the rooms, asking for action.

 The Alert is done by sending certain alert type to the Bot, wich will in its turn transforme this alert in a Webex Team message rooms and send it accordingly.

 ### Facial Mask Detection

 The Facil Mask Detection is responsible to analyze office images and detect people without Facial Mask.
 The Module runs whenever the Facility Manager/Admin ask to a particular Camera to do it.
-At the Bot, the admin informs Camera Name he/her need to detected faces.
-After that the Facil Mask Detection system starts, it runs periodic checks in the room, taking a picture and analyzing it for out of compliance events.
+At the Bot, the Admin informs Camera Name he/her need to detected faces.
+After that the Facial Mask Detection system starts, it runs periodic checks in the room, taking a picture and analyzing it for out of compliance events.
 Whenever it founds it, it will alarm Admins about this.
 It will also sends event data to be stored for reporting.